 Throughout the study, we will take all possible steps to protect your privacy and keep confidential your role in the study and the confidentiality of your personally identifying information.
 To help us protect your privacy, we have obtained a Certificate of Confidentiality from the U.S. Department of Health and Human Services National Institutes of Health.
 With this Certificate, the researchers and study sponsors cannot be forced to disclose information that may identify you, even by a court subpoena, in any federal, state, or local civil, criminal, administrative, legislative, or other proceedings.
 However, the Certificate of Confidentiality does not prevent the researchers from disclosing voluntarily matters such as child abuse, or a participant's threatened or actual harm to self or others.
 In terms of a vehicle, this could also include items such as driving under the influence of drugs or alcohol, allowing an unlicensed minor to drive the vehicle, or habitually running red lights at high speed.
 Such behaviors may result in your removal from the study and reporting of the behavior to the appropriate authorities.
-In the event of a crash, it may not be possible to prevent the equipment and the data from falling into the hands of the police or an insurance company; if this happens, however, the data are still encrypted and inaccessible and unreadable to these individuals.
+In the event of a crash, it may not be possible to prevent the equipment and the data from falling into the hands of the police or an insurance company; if this happens, however, the measures discussed above, i.e. the data encryption and the certificate of confidentiality should help to ensure that such data remains unreadable and inaccessible to these individuals.

-However, you, too, are responsible for taking steps to protect your privacy and for keeping confidential your role in this study.
-Do not post this information on public websites or tell people about your participation.
-Treat this information the same way that you protect other personal, sensitive information such as your bank account numbers or computer passwords.
+However, you too, are responsible for taking steps to protect your privacy.
+Do not post or disclose your participation on any public forum including websites, Facebook, newspapers, radio and television.
+Protect your role in the study the same way that you protect other personal and private information.
 If you do not keep confidential your role in the study, there is a risk that some of the data collected during the study, including your personally identifying information, may be used against you in a court case or other legal proceeding.